-- The cosmetic damage screening criteria are not anticipated to occur at nearby sensitive receivers, including the heritage listed building (RTA Depot) at 1 Unwin Street, Rosehill, located to the north of the site.
-This building is a heritage listed free-standing building facade and is not occupied. - The human comfort criteria are predicted to be exceeded at some residential buildings located on James Ruse Drive to the west of the site and some commercial buildings to the east of the site when using large hydraulic hammers and vibratory rollers in close proximity to these receivers.
+- The cosmetic damage screening criteria are not anticipated to be exceeded at off-site sensitive receivers. - A stand-alone memo was prepared by SLR in September 2024 to assess construction vibration at the heritage listed building (RTA Depot) at 1 Unwin Street (refer 610.30644-M20-v1.0-20240919).
+This building is a heritage listed free-standing building facade and is not occupied.

+- Minimum working distances for minor and major cosmetic damage for vibratory rollers and hydraulics hammers of a range of nominal masses are derived in the memo.
+SLR recommends vibration monitoring to be conducted before work encroaches on the minimum working distances for cosmetic damage, so that modelling assumptions (such as the site law exponent, and consequently, the minimum working distances) can be updated for local conditions. - A number of mitigation and management measures have been recommended in the memo and reproduced below.
+Where feasible and reasonable these should be applied to the project to control and minimise the impacts during construction as far as practicable. - The human comfort criteria are predicted to be exceeded at some residential buildings located on James Ruse Drive to the west of the site and some commercial buildings to the east of the site when using large hydraulic hammers and vibratory rollers in close proximity to these receivers.